Guide to Marketing Social Norms

 - Sample "Survey of Student Norms"

-version of the guidebook, complete with graphics, is available free
+The latest version of the guidebook, complete with graphics, is available

 After reading the guidebook you will want to visit our website devoted entirely to the online survey tools for implementing and evaluating social norms interventions: Social Norms Surveys.
 There you will find a copy of the "Survey of Student Norms" that appears in the guidebook, along with support information and other surveys that focus on bullying and other safety and health issues for youth.